CodingSakana/Thread-Pool/README.md

 ---
 ## 🧠 Why I Built This

-This project is written to fully understand thread pool internals and gain confidence in multithreaded system design with C++20.
+just practicing C++20 skill.

 ---
 ## 🧑‍💻 Author
 Made by SSSakana.
-May 17, 2025.
+Updated on May 17, 2025.